rust-lang/rust-forge/src/release/priority-levels.md

 `T-compiler triage meetings` refers to meetings that occur every Wednesday at 18.00 UTC in the `t-compiler/wg-prioritization` stream on Zulip.

-`issue` refers to bugs and feature requests that are nomitated for prioritzation, by flagging the `I-Prioritize` label as described below.
+`issue` refers to bugs and feature requests that are nominated for prioritization, by flagging the `I-Prioritize` label as described below.

 This document will define what each Label means, and what strategy for each label will be used.